taublast/FluentColors.Maui/README.md

 | `ColorResourcesNamespace` | `$(RootNamespace)` | Namespace for the generated class |

 ## Fluent Extension Methods

-The package includes powerful fluent extension methods for color manipulation:
+The package includes some fluent extension methods for color manipulation:

 ### Opacity & Alpha